Wolfxyz16/oe1/oe1.md

 ![oe1 dungeon picture](./img/dungeon3.png)

-Big sized dungeon with very big rooms.
-However this rooms are quite separated from each other.
-There are a few corridors and they are very long.

 ---

+Small size dungeon with only 6 small size rooms.
+Despite 10% of probability, no `full_size` room has spawned.
+Corridors are short since the rooms are really close from each other.
+No L-shaped corridors has been spawned

 ```conf
 dungeon_size = 40